 Roberta: And watch On the Jumbo-Tron.

-Ryan: And there’s a nice little square right there that I wish they would make.
+Ryan: And there’s a nice little square right there that I wish they would make something with.

 Roberta: I agree.
 There is a very nice square there.
-And is that where the like city hall is?
-Is there a Germantown Historic City hall kind of thing?
+And is that where the like Germantown city hall is?
+Is there a Germantown Historic City Hall?
 Because I think Germantown was a separate little town at one time, wasn’t it?

 Ryan: Yeah, it’s where they used to send the presidents whenever there was scarlet fever or something that was going in the water, that kind of thing.